Connect to NemLog-in with SAML 2.0

 - Click Read metadata from file and select the NemLog-in IdP-metadata

-- Configure a custom SP issuer, the issuer is required to start with
+- Configure a custom SP issuer, the issuer can optionally start with

 https://saml.foxids.com/test-corp/nemlogin-test/

-- In production only!
-Set certificate validation mode to
+- In production only, optionally set the Certificate validation mode to

 - Set the NameID format in metadata to